-Check in here first and receive a Wine disocunt card for big savings.
+Check in here first and receive a Wine discount card on your room key, for big savings.

 Xanadu now honors all Wine club cards with special

 promotional code ( WINECARD )

 Book two nights or more on line and receive a special discount with this code.

 Must preesent club card at check in to receive this discount.

 At check out you will see the reg rate, after booking we will e-mail you the cash discount rate.